 - details, including the qualifications and teaching experience, of all part-time and full-time teaching staff

-- the school's plan for providing alternate qualified teaching staff in the event that regular teaching staff are unavailable.
+- the school's documented plan for providing alternate qualified teaching staff in the event that regular teaching staff are unavailable.